ntjrensen/lta-hhs-fairnessawareness/docs/README.md

 ### Render the `_basic-report` project using the default settings

 Next, run the `_basic-report` using the default settings.
-Follow these
-steps:

 - Again, you will create a report for The Hague University of Applied Sciences (THUAS) with the default settings.
 The report is based on